We are surrounded by colour and though we may be unaware, it has the power to affect our moods, our choices, our skills and even our health.

 Purple symbolises royalty, luxury and sophistication as well as spirituality.

-Pink, often associated with love and friendship, also has an amazing calming effect.
+Pink, often associated with love and friendship, also has an amazingly calming effect.
 Did you read my post, Why Pink is the New Blue?

 Of course, colours signify different meanings depending on the country you are in.